Formula One drivers from New Zealand: Former drivers

-Nine drivers from New Zealand have raced in Formula One.
+Ten drivers from New Zealand have raced in Formula One.
 The late 1950s to mid-1970s is seen as the "golden age" for the country's participation in the sport and saw their only real racing successes.
 It was during that era that seven of the drivers competed.
 In 1970 British driver Stirling Moss said "In terms of its population, New Zealand's contribution to the top echelons of motorsport far outweighs that of any other country."
-However, the lack of any competing driver since 1984 means that it has been a long time since the country made such contributions.

 Bruce McLaren drove for Cooper from 1958 until the end of 1965, winning three races for the team.
 He had his most successful season in 1960 when he finished second in the Drivers' Championship to teammate Jack Brabham, having stood on the podium six times out of the eight races.
 In 1964 he formed his own team, McLaren, in partnership with Teddy Mayer.
 The outfit has since become one of the most successful Formula One teams in the sport's history, though its 1966 debut did not immediately make that seem likely.
 Bruce kept racing with his own team, winning the 1968 Belgian Grand Prix and finishing an overall fifth in the championship.
 Though further wins eluded him he was able to produce a consistent season in 1969 and ended the year third in the title race.
 McLaren was killed while testing one of his cars at Goodwood.

 Denny Hulme established himself as a racing driver in Europe with the help of Bruce McLaren.
 Hulme became a mechanic for Brabham in order to help fund his career and was rewarded with a drive in 1965.
 He impressed enough to be retained for the following season and finished on the podium at all four of the races he completed.
 He doubled that tally in 1967, finishing on the podium eight times including two race wins.
 That year he won the championship title ahead of Jack Brabham.
 For the 1968 season Hulme moved to McLaren where he would stay for the remainder of his career.
 He finished third overall and would do so again in 1972.
 Hulme won six races for McLaren before retiring from Formula One at the end of 1974.
 Hulme holds the distinction of being the world champion with the fewest pole positions, only qualifying in first position once.